userdocs/qbittorrent-nox-static/README.md

 **Note:** Please see the flag summary section below to see what options you can pass and how to use them

-You can modify the installation command by editing this platform
+You can modify the installation command by editing this part of the docker command.

 ```bash
 bash -s all